alfonsof/aws-java-examples/awss3copy/README.md

 Test the application:

-The file from the source S3 bucket should be copied to the target S3 bucket and deleted in the source S3 bucket.
+The file from the source S3 bucket should be copied to the target S3 bucket.